-At Your Fingertips: Veteran Student Success
+At Your Fingertips: Military Student Success

 The Office of Veterans Affairs has made it its mission to help military veterans and their eligible dependents achieve academic success at UALR.
 Accredited by the Veterans Administration, the UALR Veterans Affairs office assists military students and dependents with the enrollment process and files the necessary paperwork to ensure that they receive their educational benefits.